-Burning candles for eight nights, torn wrapping paper, discarded ribbon, dreidels spinning across the floor, jelly donuts, fried potato latkes with onions and chocolates in foil.
+Of course once I became a pet parent I also started to see Hanukkah as – burning candles for eight nights, torn wrapping paper, discarded ribbon, dreidels spinning across the floor, jelly donuts, fried potato latkes with onions and chocolates in foil.

-A Chanukah story
+A Hanukkah story

 The Greeks destroyed the holy temple.
 A group of Jews called the Maccabees fought against the Greeks and won, even though they were fewer in number.
 The Jews cleaned up the temple and found only a very small bit of oil which they used to light the menorah, which miraculously burned for 8 days.
 Hence we light candles for 8 days.